gianbarreto/Port-scanner/README.md

 ## How to Use

+1. Clone the repository or download the script.

+2. Run the script in your Python environment.

-1. When you run the program and the GUI opens, you'll see fields for entering the IP address, Start Port, and End Port.
+3. When you run the program and the GUI opens, you'll see fields for entering the IP address, Start Port, and End Port.

     For example, use the following values: